 Anyone who exercises more than seven times a week should consume plenty of carbohydrates, as they quickly replenish glycogen levels.

 What about fat?

 Many people believe that consuming fat after exercising slows digestion and the absorption of nutrients.
 For some types of fat, this may be true.

 However, there is little information about the post-workout effects of fat calories.
 It may be a good idea to limit fat intake after exercise, but low levels of fat are unlikely to inhibit recovery.

-Consuming carbohydrates, proteins, and some fats after exercising helps to encourage muscle protein production, and promote recovery with the best results.
+Consuming carbohydrates and proteins after exercising helps to encourage muscle protein production, and promote recovery with the best results.

 Arrange to eat a snack